Nipple pain is normal while breastfeeding, but it can be easily relieved

 Rinse your nipples after feeding and let them air dry

-Once dry, apply a moisturiser or nipple cream.
+Once dry, apply a moisturiser or nipple balm.
 Do not use a hairdryer to dry nipples, as this can further dehydrate skin and lead to more cracking.
 It's important to air dry only.

-Use a nipple cream to soothe and moisturise the area
+Use a nipple balm to soothe and moisturise the area

 When your nipples are damaged, gel pads can be an absolute lifesaver.
 Cooling silicone on one side, fabric on the other to prevent friction against your clothing, apply the gel pad to the nipple in between feeds to promote healing.